dsouflis/rete-next/README.md

 ![Logo](./rete-next-logo-sm.png)
 Implementation of RETE, based on the C++ implementation in https://github.com/bollu/rete.
 That was based in the exposition of basic Rete in [Robert B. Doorenbos' PhD Thesis: Production Matching for Large Learning Systems](http://reports-archive.adm.cs.cmu.edu/anon/1995/CMU-CS-95-113.pdf).
-The original state of this project was a failthful transcription of that implementation in TypeScript.
+The original state of this project was a faithful transcription of that implementation in TypeScript.

 ## Enhancements